A joint analysis of 3D clustering and galaxy x CMB-lensing cross-correlations with DESI DR1 galaxies: Likelihood and Estimators

 \section{Likelihood and Estimators}

 In this analysis, we construct a joint likelihood with independent contributions from (1) 3D clustering in the DESI Y1 spectroscopic BGS, LRG, ELG, and QSO samples (pre-reconstruction power spectra and post-reconstruction correlation functions); (2) 2D angular spectra from cross-correlations of the DESI Y1 BGS and LRG samples with the CMB lensing convergence ($\kappa$) maps; and (3) 2D angular spectra from galaxy auto correlations using the DESI photometric BGS and LRG samples as well as their cross-correlations with CMB lensing.
+On the 3D clustering side we combine the fullshape power spectrum with the post-reconstruction correlation function into a single data vector for each bin and take into account their cross-correlation in the covariance matrix.
+The reconstruction procedure aims to undo nonlinear damping of the BAO feature and sharpens the peak in order to obtain tighter constraints on $\Omega_{\rm m}$ and $H_0$ which enter the distance-redshift relation \cite{Eisenstein_recon2007,Padmanabhan_recon2009,Noh_recon2009,White_recon2015,Chen_recon2019,KP4s2-Chen}.
+When combining with the angular spectra the better measurement of $\Omega_{\rm m}$ from BAO will also improve $\sigma_8$ constraints by helping break the degeneracy between the two parameters \cite{Chen_BOSSrecon2022,Sailer24}.
 The joint (log) likelihood can be written as:

 where the sum in Eq.~\ref{eqn:logL_3dspec} includes the three spectroscopic LRG bins as well as the BGS, ELG, and QSO tracers.
 The likelihood in Eq.~\ref{eqn:logL_2Dspec} involves spectroscopic BGS (``sBGS'') and three LRG (``sLRG'') bins, while the likelihood Eq.~\ref{eqn:logL_2D_phot} encompasses the contributions from the two BGS (``pBGS'') and four LRG (``pLRG'') samples from the imaging catalogs.
 We treat the $\log \mathcal{L}_{\rm spec-z}^{3D}$ and $\log \mathcal{L}_{\rm spec-z}^{2D}$ likelihoods as uncorrelated because the 3D and 2D spectra are mostly sensitive to different line-of-sight Fourier modes (i.e.\ $k_{\parallel}$), except on large angular scales with low information content (see e.g.\ ref.~\cite{Taylor22} for an analysis of the covariance between 3D and 2D spectra).
 We can neglect the covariance between the power spectra in the spectroscopic versus photometric bins by applying a mask to the photometric catalog/maps to remove the overlapping regions of the Y1 and imaging footprints.